syarifyahyash/e-katalog-apotek-sehat/README.md

 ## Installation
 E-KAS requires a Webserver and Database Server such as Apache and MySQL.

-- Download ZIP in repository [Github](https://github.com/syarifyahyash/web-apotek/)
+- Download ZIP in repository [Github](https://github.com/syarifyahyash/web-apotek/) or Clone this repo
 - Extract then move to htdocs localhost
 - Run in browser with URL `localhost/e-katalog-apotek-sehat`
 - Done